 1. Redirect Your Puppies Bites to Another Object

 If you want to teach your puppy to stop biting start using the redirection method.
 Every time your puppy goes to bite your hands or pant legs redirect their attention to another object.
 The redirection method goes like this:

-- If they don’t take the toy & keep biting you ignore them
+- If your puppy won’t take the toy ignore them.

 - And by ignore them I mean be still because puppies like to chase stuff that moves — including your pant legs

 Now I know it sounds fairly simple, but resisting that urge to pull away quickly is tough.
-But those quick actions can create more excitement in your pup which can make their biting worse.
+But those quick actions tend to get puppies even more riled up and excited, which leads to even more biting.

-For my dog Laika aka the biting monster we had a lot of success with the redirection method.
-Anytime she would get too rough and bite too hard I would stuff a toy in her mouth and get her to play with that instead.
+For my dog Laika, aka the biting monster, we had a lot of success with the redirection method.
+Anytime she would get too rough and bite too hard I would grab a toy and encourage her to play with that instead.
 If she continued to try to go after my skin with those sharp teeth I would just stop playing altogether.

 Now when it comes to stopping the play you need to make sure what you’re actually doing is becoming boring & dull.
 Your first instinct might be to walk away from the dog when they’re getting too rowdy.
 But that can make things worse since moving objects are always going to be more interesting to a puppy than something still.